B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 • Pinky (fourth) finger - 4th fret of the B (2nd) string

-Check out the practice tips coming up near the end of the post, which'll help you if you're having trouble paying this shape cleanly.
+Check out the practice tips coming up near the end of the post, which help you if you’re having trouble paying this shape cleanly.

 Shape 3 - Easier 4-Note B Chord Variation

-Now we get to the simpler B chord variations.
-Bear in mind these should never long-term substitute the full shapes, but they're brilliant for building up your finger strength and confidence.
+Here are some simpler variations of the B chord.
+Keep in mind that these should not completely replace the full shapes, but they are great for improving your finger strength and confidence.

-If you have a look, this is a variation on the full barred A Shape.
-We're just sending the barre packing and placing our index finger on the 2nd fret of the 1st string.
-Have a look:
+If you have a look, this is a variation on the full-barred A Shape.
+We’re just sending the barre packing and placing our index finger on the 2nd fret of the 1st string.

 b major chord open shape guitar no bar how to play barre easy diagram finger positions beginner A shape chord